perxpective/Cybersecurity-Therapy/Others/OSSA/OSSA Summary.md

 # OSSA Summary

 ## Description
-Useful notes and summaries for the Organisational System Security Analyst (OSSA) Certification
+Useful notes and summaries for the Organisational System Security Analyst (OSSA) Certification.

 ## Table of Contents
 ```toc